jucacrispim/toxicbuild/docs/source/install.rst

 +++++++++

 ToxicBuild is written in Python, and runs in Python3.6 and later.
-It uses mongodb to store data, rabbitmq for queues, zookeeper for coordination and git as vcs.
+It uses MongoDB to store data, rabbitmq for queues, zookeeper for coordination and git as vcs.
 You must have these installed.
-In a debian system, use the following command:
+In a Debian system, use the following command:

 .. code-block:: sh